-Cover cropping systems is a best management practice that capture and recycle excess nutrients in the soil profile while minimizing soil erosion.
-There has been a renewed interest in this cropping practice in the last few decades.
-Interseeded or seeded after a main crop, cover crops (CC) improves fertility and soil quality with a considerable potential to maintain or enhance crop yields by the nitrogen contribution derived from these green manures once returned to the soil, or by the improved soil structure.
-The potential benefits of CC to crop productivity are determined by the CC type (legumes, non-legumes, and mixtures), the CC biomass production, and the timing and methods of CC termination.
-Further, synchrony between crop nitrogen (N) demand and CC mineralization is critical in this process for which environmental and management-related factors act as important modulators.
-Consequently, the performance of CC depends on site-specific factors, making it difficult to identify best management practices.
+A cover cropping system is a best management practice that captures and recycles excess nutrients in the soil profile while minimizing soil erosion.
+There has been a renewed interest in this cropping practice in the last few years.
+Interseeded or seeded after a main crop, cover crops improve fertility and soil quality with a considerable potential to maintain or enhance crop yields by the nitrogen contribution derived from these green manures once returned to the soil, or by the improved soil structure.
+The potential benefits of cover crops to crop productivity are determined by the cover crop type (legumes, non-legumes, and mixtures), the cover crop biomass production, and the timing and methods of cover crop termination.

-This project aims to document the impacts of CC on subsequent cash crop yields, the soil quality and the soil nitrate retention.
-It also aims to establish precisions about the N contribution from CC to adjust the nitrogen fertilizer of the different crops in the fertilization plan.
-In this study, we performed a meta-analysis of data from 110 field experiments (peer-reviewed or unpublished literature) to provide a comprehensive and quantitative approach of CC influence to cash crop systems.
-We quantified (1) the effect of CC on cash crop yield, (2) the N contribution of CC to cash crop growth (compared to bare fallow), and (3) the variation of these impacts across a wide range of systems.
-Data were included if they met the following criteria: (1) CC were grown (intercropping, successive or full season systems) with a subsequent cash crop (corn, soybean, cereals); (2) a control treatment without CC was present; (3) the treatments were replicated; (4) the study has been conducted under humid temperate climate; and (5) cash crop yield, CC biomass and N concentrations in plant tissues were reported, which allowed us to estimate the relative contribution of CC to subsequent cash crop yields in terms of yield ratio (Yield with CC Control Yield without CC).
-Nitrogen contribution of CC will be discussed comparing the aboveground N yield of the CC, the apparent recovery of CC N, and the fertilizer replacement value.
-The modulation of CC benefits on cash crop yields, soil quality and soil nitrate retention, by other factors (i.e., CC types, soil properties, management practices and environmental conditions) will be described.
+This project aimed to document the impacts of cover crops on subsequent cash crop yields, soil nitrogen dynamics and soil quality.
+It also aimed to establish measurements of the N contribution (i.e. N credit) from cover crop to potentially adjust the nitrogen fertilizer application to the different crops in the fertilization plan.
+In this study, we performed a meta-analysis of data to combine and synthesize results from 139 field experiments (peer-reviewed or unpublished literature) to provide a comprehensive and quantitative approach of cover crop’s influence to cash crop systems.
+The specific objectives were to quantify (1) the effect of cover crops on cash crop yield, (2) the N contribution of cover crops to cash crop growth (compared to bare fallow), and (3) the variation of these impacts across a wide range of systems.
+Data were included if they met the following criteria: (1) cover crops were grown (intercropping, successive or full season systems) with a subsequent cash crop (corn, soybean, cereals); (2) a control treatment without cover crops was present; (3) the treatments were replicated; (4) the study has been conducted in a humid, temperate climate; and (5) cash crop yield, cover crop biomass and N concentrations in plant tissues were reported, which allowed us to estimate the relative contribution of cover crops to subsequent cash crop yields in terms of yield ratio (Yield with cover crops/Control Yield without cover crops).